 This section details the week by week content of the course and readings we will choose from for consideration in class.
-I will also post a supplementary reading list for reference that will help students with their papers.

-Important: in some weeks, we select readings from the list - we do not consider all readings.
+Important: each week, we select readings from the list - we do not consider all readings.
 Usually, we consider two per presenting student, or three if short articles; in some weeks, there may be two students presenting and thus more articles will be chosen.